uhub/awesome-perl/README.md

 * [Ovid/hop](https://github.com/Ovid/hop) - Higher Order Perl modules on the CPAN
 * [omniti-labs/resmon](https://github.com/omniti-labs/resmon) - Resmon is a lightweight utility for local host monitoring that can be queried by tools such as nagios over http.
 One of the main design goals is portability: that resmon should require nothing more than a default install of Perl.
 Built with the philosophy that "we are smart because we are dumb," that is, local requirements should be minimal to ease deployment on multiple platforms.
 * [nigelhorne/gedcom](https://github.com/nigelhorne/gedcom) - Gedcom utility program
+* [net-amqp-rabbitmq/net-amqp-rabbitmq](https://github.com/net-amqp-rabbitmq/net-amqp-rabbitmq) - Perl bindings to the librabbitmq-c AMQP library.
 * [jpa/Moose-Doc-JA](https://github.com/jpa/Moose-Doc-JA) - Perl Moose Documentation In Japanese
-* [joshua-hull/Reddit-Image-Scraper](https://github.com/joshua-hull/Reddit-Image-Scraper) - Perl script to download imaged hosted at imgur.com linked from a subreddit at reddit.com
 * [jjatria/perl-opentelemetry](https://github.com/jjatria/perl-opentelemetry) - A Perl implementation of the OpenTelemetry standard
 * [htrgouvea/fuzzpm](https://github.com/htrgouvea/fuzzpm) - Differential Fuzzer to hunt for logic bugs on Perl Modules
 * [dk/Net-Eboks](https://github.com/dk/Net-Eboks) - perl API for eboks.dk